cowboysdude/HA-YAML/README.md

 # HA-YAML

-This is my entire ha yaml file.
+This is my entire lovelace yaml and config files.
 This is how my HA views look

 ![alt text](main.png)